Itinerary & Map

 We also visit an orchard where you can sample tropical fruits, before continuing on to visit some local cottage industries.
 Around sunset we make our way up one of the many canals to our homestay where we enjoy great local hospitality and a wonderful meal of local specialities.
 Tonight we sleep on simple camp beds in a dorm-style arrangement.
 Bedding and mosquito nets are provided.
 The toilet and bathroom facilities are shared and with cold water only !

-Life in the Delta starts with the sun so we are up early and after breakfast we visit the Cai Be floating market before heading back to Ho Chi Minh for one last night.
+Life in the Delta starts with the sun so we are up early and after breakfast we visit the Cai Be floating market before heading back to Ho Chi Minh for one last night and a last chance to enjoy Vietnam before we fly out the following day home.